-(a) Validation of Fuel Pathway Applications (CIs).

-- (1) Applicability.
+- (a) Validation of Fuel Pathway Applications (Cls). - (1) Applicability.
 The following entities must obtain the services of a verification body accredited by the Executive Officer for purposes of conducting verification services, including required site visit(s), for each fuel pathway application submitted under this subarticle. - (A) Fuel pathway applicants supplying site-specific CI data for the fuel pathway application, as specified in sections 95488.5 through 95488.8. - (B) Specified source feedstock suppliers and other entities with site-specific CI data who apply for separate Executive Officer recognition as a joint applicant and elect to be responsible for separate validation and verification as specified in section 95488(b). - (b) Verification of Annual Fuel Pathway Report (Cls). - (1) Applicability.
-The following entities must obtain the services of a verification body accredited by the Executive Officer for purposes of conducting verification services, including required site visit(s), for each Fuel Pathway Report submitted under this subarticle. - (A) Holders of certified fuel pathways who supplied site-specific CI data for pathway certification and are required to update site-specific CI data on an annual basis, as specified in this subarticle, are responsible for annual verification of their Fuel Pathway Report. - (B) Specified source feedstock suppliers and other entities with site-specific CI data who apply for separate Executive Officer recognition as a joint applicant and elect to be responsible for separate validation and verification as specified in section 95488(b). - (2) Verification Schedule.
+The following entities must obtain the services of a verification body accredited by the Executive Officer for purposes of conducting verification services, including required site visit(s), for each Fuel Pathway Report submitted under this subarticle. - (A) Holders of certified fuel pathways who supplied site-specific CI data for pathway certification and are required to update site-specific CI data on an annual basis, as specified in this subarticle, are responsible for annual verification of their Fuel Pathway Report. - (B) Specified source feedstock suppliers and other entities with site-specific CI data who apply for separate Executive Officer recognition as a joint applicant and elect to be responsible for separate validation and verification as specified in section 95488(b).

+- (2) Verification Schedule.
 Entities required to contract for verification of Fuel Pathway Reports (CI) must ensure a fuel pathway verification statement for each Fuel Pathway Report is submitted to the Executive Officer according to the following schedule. - (A) Annual Verification.
 Verification statements are due to the Executive Officer by August 31 of the year the annual Fuel Pathway Report is submitted, beginning in 2021 for 2020 data, unless eligible to defer verification, as specified in section 95500(b)(2)(B). - (B) Deferred Verification.
-Fuel pathway holders producing alternative fuels may defer verification of their annual Fuel Pathway Reports for each production facility up to two years if the quantity of fuel produced at the production facility and reported by any entity does not result in 6,000 or more credits for fuel transaction types identified in section 95500(c)(1)(A) through (C), or 10,000 or more credits for fuel transaction types identified in section 95500(c)(1)(D) through (E) and also does not result in 6,000 or more deficits generated in LRT-CBTS during the prior calendar year and does not include a fuel pathway with biomethane or hydrogen supplied using book-and-claim accounting pursuant to section 95488.8(i)(2).
+Fuel pathway holders producing alternative fuels may defer verification of their annual Fuel Pathway Reports for each production facility up to two years if the quantity of fuel produced at the production facility and reported by any entity does not result in 6,000 or more credits and 6,000 or more deficits generated in LRT-CBTS during the prior calendar year and does not include a fuel pathway with biomethane or hydrogen supplied using book-and-claim accounting pursuant to section 95488.8(i)(2).
 Fuel pathway holders classified as joint applicants are not eligible to defer verification.